ulrikforsgren/stress_tests/README.md

   overhead of setting up connections.
 * Run tests with a streaming window of -p parallel connections.
 As soon as a connection is free a new request will be pushed.
+* Control and get HA status using RESTCONF
+* Rule to test connection.
+Good as a sanity check prior to running a test.
+* Run a transaction sustain test and turning ha on/off during test.
+* Provide credentials to restconf_api.

 ## Dimensions and Permutations ##